University of Computer Studies, Myeik

-University of Computer Studies (Myeik) (ကွန်ပျူတာတက္ကသိုလ် (မြိတ်)), also known as Computer University (Myeik) is a university in Myeik, Taninthayi Region, Myanmar, offering courses in computer science and information technology.
+University of Computer Studies (Myeik) (ကွန်ပျူတာတက္ကသိုလ် (မြိတ်)), also known as Computer University (Myeik) is a public university in Myeik, Taninthayi Region, Myanmar, offering courses in computer science and information technology.
 The total area is 25.71 acres.

 History

 Government Computer College (Myeik) was opened in the National Solidarity and Development Association Hall in 4 September, 2000.
-On 20 January 2017, it was promised into University Level.
-So, it has become Computer University (Myeik).
-On 15 May 2012, it was transferred into Shwe-du Village.
-It is a three-storey building and it is situated by the side of the Union of Myeik–Tanintharyi Highway Road.
+On 20 January 2017, it was upgraded to university level.
+On 15 May 2012, it was transferred to Shwe-du Village.
+The university is houses in a three-storey building situated along the Union of Myeik–Tanintharyi Highway.